I’ve been mentally battling with one question the last few weeks: Is Guy Fieri a moron or a freakin’ genius?

 4) Stir garlic into mayo (homemade is best) and add other flavors.

 Adapted from a Guy Fieri recipe.

 If you ordered a burger with “Donkey sauce” from one of Guy’s many restaurants, it might be hard to tell what exactly it is through all the other sauces and cheeses.
-At its essence though, the sauce is almost like a garlic aioli.
+At its essence though, Donkey Sauce is almost like a garlic aioli.
 He starts with a mayonnaise base and then adds in way more roasted garlic than you would think to add along with a few other simple ingredients.

 It is definitely a one way ticket to flavor town.